BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 kubectl deployment my-apache
 ```

-kubernetes allows us flexability, but it's dangerous and we might end up shooting ourslves in the foot.
+kubernetes allows us flexibility, but it's dangerous and we might end up shooting ourselves in the foot.
 </details>
 </details>